Where We Be

 Haifa

-near Tiberias and the Sea of Galilee.
-Still, all food is kosher here, and all community income goes into a single shared bank account.
+Kibbutz Lav.
+Still, all food is kosher, and all community income goes into a single shared bank account.

-Haifa is Israel's third largest city and is known for being an industrious port city.
-This photo was taken from an overlook
+The port city of Haifa is Israel's third largest city.
+This photo was taken from an overlook on Mount Carmel,

-Haifa is the center of the Baha'i faith, and the gorgeous Baha'i shrine
+Haifa is the center of the Baha'i faith.
+The gorgeous Baha'i shrine

 with its immaculate gardens is Haifa's most striking landmark